 For you, the visitor to this website, you need to know this, first and foremost: when a treatment program on the AllKindsofTherapy.com website lists itself as dealing with transgender clients, that does not mean they are experts.
-They have self selected a button to reveal that they serve trans clients.
-It is now up to you to do research, ask questions and ask more questions to find out how they serve their clients.
+They have self-selected a button to reveal that they serve trans teens or trans young adults.
+It is now up to you to do research, ask questions, and ask more questions to find out how they serve their clients.

 If you have a child who identifies as transgender, before focusing primarily on the treatment facility, your family will be profoundly well-served by using a therapist in your area who is an expert, to guide you to a sense of understanding and appreciation of your child’s struggle.
 When you look for that therapist, do not just choose one online based on what they put on their profile.
 Ask a professional who they have WORKED with in the past.
 Ask about their education in regards to gender identity, ask about how many clients they currently serve that trans-identify, and don’t be afraid to ask for, and contact, references.

-My go-to person is Beck Gee-Cohen because he is tied into this community, the work, the healing, along with the work for himself; he is therefore a resilient and tested clinician.
+My go-to person is Beck Gee-Cohen because he is tied into this community, the work, the healing, along with the work for himself; he is, therefore, a resilient and tested clinician.
 (Read the blog that Beck wrote to help parents know what details to ask for, and did some demystification of the transgender journey for me and the readers of the blog.
-And I just listened to this podcast The Trauma Therapist Project, Episode 369: The Trauma of Invisibility with Beck Gee-Cohen, MA, LADC.
+And I listened to the podcast The Trauma Therapist Project, Episode 369: The Trauma of Invisibility with Beck Gee-Cohen, MA, LADC.
 Although the podcast is geared towards clinicians, it is good, really good.)
-And again, Beck received late night texts from me asking questions for this blog.
+And again, Beck received late-night texts from me asking questions for this blog.
 He reminds me that trans youth are three times more likely to contemplate suicide than heterosexual youth.
 Trans people of color suffer added stressors due to racism and violence than their white peers.
-Transgender youth report significanlty increased rates of depression, suicidality, and vicitimization compared to their cisgender peers (The Trevor Project).
+Transgender youth report significantly increased rates of depression, suicidality, and victimization compared to their cisgender peers (The Trevor Project).
 50 percent of transgender girls report being physically threatened in a school setting (Human Rights Campaign).
 So treatment programs that enroll trans clients must also serve these clients, from enrollment to milieu, with treatment to transition out of the treatment program (no pun intended here).

-Following up on Beck’s blog, some additional inquiries for investigating treatment options or interventions for your child or young adult.
+Following up on Beck’s previous blog "Questions & Concepts You Should Ask Transgender Treatment programs" to Ask Trans, additional inquiries for investigating transgender residential treatment options or interventions for your child or young adult.

 - How does the intake form for the treatment program mention gender?
 Are there just "male"/"female" options?